christophstrasen/WorldObserver/docs/guides/helpers.md

 ## 2) Extending helpers (advanced)

-Third-party helpers are just helper families you attach to a stream.
+You can attach third-party helpers helper families by attaching them to a stream or registering them globally.

 ### Option A: attach a helper set directly